CF-Slackbot/slackbot-questions-api/README.md

 ## Routes

 - `/questions` gets all the questions
-- `/questions/search` - takes following queries
+- `/questions/search` - takes following queries (can use either one or both)
   - `category` - can be CSS, HTML, or JavaScript
   - `difficulty` - can be Easy, Medium, Hard